jlwalkerlg/jwmvc/README.md

 Improvements planned for future updates to the framework:

 - Allow multiple files to be uploaded with one instance of the FileUpload library.
-- Add transactions to queries that effect multiple rows.
 - Database migrations.
-- Inbuilt CSRF protection for form validation.
-- Form helper library for easily handling display and submitting forms.
-- More form validation methods.